appwrite/templates/node/image-generation-with-gemini/README.md

 ## 🧯 Troubleshooting

-- "Cannot read properties of undefined (reading 'size')"
+   "Cannot read properties of undefined (reading 'size')"
-  - Ensure you have the correct File class path in `src/appwrite.js`:
-    - `import { File } from 'node-fetch-native-with-agent'`
  - Run `npm install` to ensure dependencies are present
   - Use Node 18+ (the SDK relies on `fetch`, `File`, etc.)

 - 401 / 403 errors when uploading